 3. Schnauzer—Whether they are miniature, standard, or giant, Schnauzers are known for their impressive beards and stately brows.
 These breeds are extremely intelligent with a lot of energy, and exercise is a must.

 4. West Highland White Terrier—This easygoing little terrier will get along with almost anyone and makes an intelligent and courageous little sidekick.
 Their adorable moustache extending out from the side of their nose completes their spunky look.

 5. Soft Coated Wheaten Terrier—These happy and animated terriers boast a youthful beard that fits their puppy-like attitude that carries throughout their life.
 They are people-oriented dogs that enjoy daily exercise to stay entertained.

 6. Scottish Terrier—This iconic terrier’s proud, well-trimmed beard just compliments a long snout and perked ears.
-These devoted, feisty dogs need a patient and consistent leader but make great furry friend.
+These devoted, feisty dogs need a patient and consistent leader but make a great furry friend.

 7. Airedale Terrier—The Airedale Terrier is the largest of the terriers and comes with a big beard as well.
 They are loyal and easily motivated by their owners, but like many terriers, can be stubborn at times.
 With adequate exercise, they can make great companions.